stephanieleroux/ABL4SI/DOCS/ORCA2-ABL1D_NEMO-REF-CONFIG_technotes.md

 * Compile:

 ```
-./makenemo -m X64_JEANZAY_slx -r ORCA2_ICE_PISCES -n ORCA2_ICE-JZSLX.03 -j 8
+./makenemo -m X64_JEANZAY_slx -r ORCA2_ICE_PISCES del_key key_top -n ORCA2_ICE-JZSLX.10 -j 8
 ```
 _Note: building here an executable from the reference config ORCA2_ICE_PISCES which includes all these sub-components:  OCE TOP ICE NST ABL.
-Should not use the reference config ORCA2_ICE_ABL as it is not an official ref config._
+Should not use the reference config ORCA2_ICE_ABL as it is not an official ref config.
+The above line remove TOP (PISCES) from the compilation as we will not use it._

 ## Prepare first run:
 * get input files: